All Episodes

 Here's Gary Ackerman on December the 8th.

-I don't know what Carolyn Kennedy's qualifications are, except that she has name recognition, but uh, you know, so does JLo.
+I don't know what Carolyn Kennedy's qualifications are, except that she has name recognition, but so does J-Lo.

-What is interesting about this to me, the same thing I've said earlier about watching what's going on at Blago situation in Illinois, savor this because you've got Democrats with a long knives out for each other.
+What is interesting about this to me, the same thing I've said earlier about watching what's going on at Blago situation in Illinois, savor this, because you've got Democrats with the long knives out for each other.

-This normally does not happen, but you got Democrats trying to destroy each other.
+This normally does not happen, but you've got Democrats trying to destroy each other.

 Are you interested?